senimanjs/seniman/docs/references/sequence.md

 **Returns:** an empty mutable Sequence.
 There is currently no public reactive length getter; keep any application-level count separately when the interface needs to display one.

-A Sequence may be rendered once as a child of an element or block.
+A Sequence may be rendered at one location at a time as a child of an element, block, or another Sequence.
 It is a rendering primitive, not a general-purpose data store: it keeps renderable nodes and their disposal owners rather than exposing Array-style reads.

 ## Mutations